My Valentine Girls

 My Valentine Girls is a romantic comedy film directed by Dominic Zapata, Andoy Ranay and Chris Martinez, starring Richard Gutierrez, Rhian Ramos, Solenn Heussaff, Lovi Poe and Eugene Domingo.
 The film was released in 2011.
 The film was produced by GMA Pictures.

 Plot

-Richard is a novelist who wants to write the perfect love story.
+Arvin Perez is a novelist who wants to write the perfect love story.
 The movie tells a trilogy of stories.

-The movie started with Richard being bothered and insulted by his little sister as he writes his novel.
+The movie started with Richard being bothered and insulted by his Arvin's little sister as he writes his novel.
 After this, the little girl decided to read the second part of the story as Richard takes a break.
 Richard returns and is thinking of making a horrific story to end his novel.
 He originally wanted to make a story with a vampire and werewolf but decided that it just sounds like Twilight so he decided to make an apocalyptic story.
 At the end, Richard has finally released his book and on his book celebration party.
 With the re-appearance of all the leading ladies of the three stories there is an announcement of the world coming to an end because of North Korea launching its nuclear missiles.